fjean/.emacs.d/README.md

-# .emacs.d
+# Emacs Settings
-My Emacs settings
+The Emacs settings and packages I use.